hrafnskogr/bitf/README.md

 And order can be 'lsb' or 'msb'
 ```
+#### Size
 The `size` parameter will constrain the total size of the bitfield.

+#### Order
 The `order` parameter is optional and will alter the order in which the fields are declared.
 By default this parameter is set to `lsb`.
-When setting the order parameter to msb, the first declared field of the struct will be set on the most significant bit, and the other way around when using the lsb mode.
+When setting the order parameter to `msb`, the first declared field of the struct will be set on the most significant bit, and the other way around when using the lsb mode.

+#### Visibility
+The `vis` parameter is optional and will alter the visibility of the declared field.
+It can be set only to `no_pub`.
+By default, all fields are declared as public, using the flag `no_pub` will deactivate this behaviour and rely on the visibility declared by the user.

 Hence, the size and position of the field is based on the field declaration :
 ```rust